JorisKaestner/Sudoku_Solver/readMe.md

 # Sudoku Solver
 Command-line program to solve Sudoku puzzles and verify boards and solutions.
 Sudokus can be read from file or extracted from screenshots.

+!!!
+Reading puzzles from images is still inaccurate !!!

 ## Installation

     git clone https://github.com/JorisKaestner/Sudoku_Solver.git